Medically reviewed by Drugs.com. Last updated on Dec 13, 2023.

 - Absence of an enzyme needed to fully digest a food.
 You may not have adequate amounts of some enzymes needed to digest certain foods.
 Insufficient amounts of the enzyme lactase, for example, reduce your ability to digest lactose, the main sugar in milk products.
 Lactose intolerance can cause bloating, cramping, diarrhea and excess gas.

 - Food poisoning.
 Sometimes food poisoning can mimic an allergic reaction.
 Bacteria in spoiled tuna and other fish also can make a toxin that triggers harmful reactions.

-This chronic digestive condition is triggered by eating gluten, a protein found in bread, pasta, cookies, and many other foods containing wheat, barley or rye.
+This ongoing digestive condition is triggered by eating gluten, a protein found in bread, pasta, cookies and many other foods containing wheat, barley or rye.

-If you have celiac disease and eat foods containing gluten, an immune reaction occurs that causes damage to the surface of your small intestine, leading to an inability to absorb certain nutrients.
+If you have celiac disease and eat foods containing gluten, an immune reaction happens that causes damage to the surface of your small intestine.
+This leads to an inability to absorb certain nutrients.